whatsapp

 Your healthcare provider may suspect you have liver cancer if they find liver cancer signs and symptoms during your physical examination.
 They may order the following tests to learn more:

 • Blood tests: Healthcare providers may do blood tests for cancer, such as a liver function test, to check on liver enzymes and liver functions.
-They may test for tumor marker called alfa-fetoprotein (AFP).
+They may test for a tumor marker called alfa-fetoprotein (AFP).
 High AFP levels may indicate liver cancer.

 • Ultrasound (sonography): This test provides pictures of your soft tissue structures.
 Healthcare providers use ultrasound to look for liver tumors.